 The Risks of Weight Gain After Menopause

 Many of the risks of weight gain are well known: high blood pressure, heart disease, and diabetes, to name a few.
-Extra fat at your waistline increases these risks still more.
+Extra fat at your waistline raises these risks more.
 Unfortunately, a bigger waistline is more likely after menopause.
-If you now have a waist measurement of more than 35 inches -- it's time to take steps to reverse this trend.
+If you now have a waist measurement of more than 35 inches, it's time to take steps to reverse this trend.

-What is it about menopause that makes it so challenging to keep off the weight?
-It is likely a combination of factors related to menopause and aging.
+What is it about menopause that makes it so hard to keep off the weight?
+It's likely a mix of factors related to menopause and aging.

 The impact of estrogen.
-In animal studies, estrogen appears to help regulate body weight.
+In animal studies, estrogen appears to help control body weight.
 With lower estrogen levels, lab animals tend to eat more and be less physically active.
 Reduced estrogen may also lower metabolic rate, the rate at which the body converts stored energy into working energy.
-It is possible the same thing happens with women when estrogen levels decrease after menopause.
-In fact, some evidence suggests that estrogen hormone therapy increases a woman's resting metabolic rate.
+It's possible the same thing happens with women when estrogen levels drop after menopause.
+Some evidence suggests that estrogen hormone therapy increases a woman's resting metabolic rate.
 This might help slow weight gain.
-Lack of estrogen may also cause the body to use starches and glucose less effectively (insulin resistance), thus increasing fat storage and making it more difficult to lose weight.
+Lack of estrogen may also cause the body to use starches and blood sugar less effectively, which would increase fat storage and make it harder to lose weight.

 Other age-related factors.
-As women age, many other changes occur that contribute to weight gain.
+As women age, many other changes happen that contribute to weight gain.
 For example:

-- You are less likely to exercise.
-In fact, 60% of adults are not active enough and this increases with age.
+- You're less likely to exercise.
+Sixty percent of adults aren't active enough, and this increases with age.

-- You lose muscle mass, which decreases your resting metabolism, making it easier to gain weight.
+- You lose muscle mass, which lowers your resting metabolism, making it easier to gain weight.

-- Your aerobic capacity declines.
-This is the rate at which you can use up energy during exercise.
+- The rate at which you can use up energy during exercise declines.
 To use the same energy as in the past and achieve weight loss, you may need to increase the amount of time and intensity you're exercising, no matter what your past activity levels were.

 How Exercise Helps With Weight After Menopause